Château de Langeais: History

 After the siege ended and Odo retreated, Fulk had to deal with hostilities along the western frontier of his lands.
 Despite Odo's agreement with Hugh, the Count of Blois exploited Fulk's divided attention to install a force at Château de Châteaudun from which he could move to capture Langeais should the opportunity arise.
 Odo besieged Château de Langeais in 995.
 The siege continued into the next year, but in March 996, Odo fell ill and died.
 With their leader dead, the besieging force left Langeais.
 With his most troublesome enemy dead, Fulk captured Tours, which had previously been held by the Count of Blois.
 After Robert, King of the Franks, had taken control of Tours, Fulk turned to the castles of Langeais, Montsoreau, Montrésor and Montbazon to defend the Loire Valley.

 Hostilities between the counts of Anjou and Blois were renewed in 1016.
 During the course of the conflict, Fulk lost control of three castles: Passavant was destroyed, and Montbazon and Langeais were probably captured.
 By 1032 Château de Langeais was back under Fulk's control.
 However, it was again taken by the forces of Odo II, Count of Blois.
 Odo II died in battle in 1037 and was succeeded by his son, Theobald; on receiving the news of his rival's demise, Fulk set about recapturing Château de Langeais.
 The siege began in the winter of 1037 and, with no relief forthcoming, the garrison surrendered in the spring of the following year.
 Fulk set his sights on further territorial gains and successfully captured Château de Chinon 22 km away.

 Under the Plantagenet kings, the château was fortified and expanded by Richard I of England (Richard the Lionheart).
 However, King Philippe II of France recaptured the château in 1206.
 Eventually, though, the English destroyed it during the Hundred Years' War.
-The château was rebuilt about 1465 during the reign of King Louis XI.
+The château was rebuilt about 1465 during the reign of Louis XI.
 The great hall of the château was the scene of the marriage of Anne of Brittany to King Charles VIII on 6 December 1491, which permanently united Brittany and France.

 In 1886 Jacques Siegfried bought Château Langeais and began a restoration programme.
 He installed an outstanding collection of tapestries and furnishings and bequeathed the château to the Institut de France, which still owns it today.
 The château is open to the public.
 It is listed as a monument historique by the French Ministry of Culture.